 Once a positive tone is set at the start of school, and kids are ready to learn, you will want to continue that mindset throughout the year.

-The mind+heart SEL curriculum includes a variety of thought-provoking lessons and discussion topics, community building ideas, and engaging activities to help build and maintain meaningful social and emotional skills.
-Children will have many opportunities to learn, practice, and develop through a variety of lessons and activities.
+The mind+heart SEL curriculum includes a variety of thought-provoking lessons and discussion topics, community-building ideas, and engaging activities to help build and maintain meaningful social and emotional skills.
+Children will have many opportunities to learn, practice, and develop through various lessons and activities.

 This program is full of kid & teacher-friendly lesson plans, discussion topics, posters, and activities to make learning social and emotional skills tons of FUN!

 Try social-emotional morning meetings in your classroom with this FREE week-long resource!
 It includes editable PowerPoint and PDF slides, printable cards, and instructions on how to use.